Amazon EC2 Driver¶

 - By default OpenNebula will always launch m1.small instances, unless otherwise specified.

 - Monitoring of VMs in EC2 is done through CloudWatch.
-Only information related to the consumption of CPU and Networking (both inbound and outbound) is collected, since CloudWatch does not offer information of guest memory consumption.
+Only information related to the consumption of CPU and Networking (both inbound and outbound) is collected, since CloudWatch does not offer information about guest memory consumption.

 Please refer to the EC2 documentation to obtain more information about Amazon instance types and image management:

-Uncomment the EC2 IM and VMM drivers from
+Uncomment the EC2 IM and VMM drivers from the

 /etc/one/oned.conf file in order to use the driver.